The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 At the beginning of this chapter, I said that many real world phenomena can be modeled with theoretical distributions.
 But it might not have been clear why we should care.

 Like all models, theoretical distributions are abstractions, which means they leave out details that are considered irrelevant.
-For example, an observed distribution might have measurement errors or quirks that are specific to the sample; theoretical models smooth out these idiosyncrasies.
+For example, an observed distribution might have measurement errors or quirks that are specific to the sample; theoretical models ignore these idiosyncrasies.

 Theoretical models are also a form of data compression.
 When a model fits a dataset well, a small set of parameters can summarize a large amount of data.

-It is sometimes surprising when data from a natural phenomenon fit an theoretical distribution, but these observations can provide insight into physical systems.
+It is sometimes surprising when data from a natural phenomenon fit a theoretical distribution, but these observations can provide insight into physical systems.
 Sometimes we can explain why an observed distribution has a particular form.
+For example, in the previous section we found that adult weight are well-modeled by a lognormal distribution, which suggests that changes in weight from year to year might be proportional to current weight.

-Also, theoretical distributions lend themselves to mathematical analysis, as we will see in Chapter [analysis]{reference-type=“ref” reference=“analysis”}.
+Also, theoretical distributions lend themselves to mathematical analysis, as we will see in Chapter xxx.

 Models are useful if they capture the relevant aspects of the real world and leave out unneeded details.
 But what is “relevant” or “unneeded” depends on what you are planning to use the model for.